f5devcentral/f5-agility-labs-iam/docs/class1/module3/lab01.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
 Leave the ``Select a Pool` setting as ``Create New``
 #.
 In Pool Servers, select ``/Common/10.1.20.29`` from the drop-down menu.
 This is the Lab's IIS server whose config you may have viewed earlier.
+You don't need to click the add button.
+Simply selecting from the drop-down with result in the pool member being added.
 #.
 Click ``Save & Next``

    |image019|